Louisiana Healthcare Opportunities for International Graduates

 - Total patients treated and number of visits to the site during the year

 Note: All physicians and practice groups and/or services at the practice site must accept all of these patient types.

 All new sites will receive an unannounced site visit prior to practice site approval.
 Any issues arising from any site visit must be addressed by the point of contact as necessary to resolve these issues.
 Approved sites will remain in and “approved” status for a three-year period from the date of approval (five-year period for forensic pathology sites).

-As of the date of the submission of an application requesting participation in the Conrad 30/J-1 Visa Waiver Program, the practice site must be located in an area designated by the HRSA Shortage Designation Branch as a primary care HPSA, or mental health HPSA in the case of psychiatrists seeking program participation, or MUA, or the applicant must provide documentation that the site serves residents of a nearby HPSA.
+As of the date of the submission of an application requesting participation in the Conrad 30/J-1 Visa Waiver Program, the practice site must be located in an area designated by the HRSA Shortage Designation Branch as a primary care HPSA, or mental health HPSA in the case of psychiatrists seeking program participation, or the applicant must provide documentation that the site serves residents of a nearby HPSA.

 Documentation is considered proof that their patient base for the last year has been comprised of at least 30% of residents from a designated HPSA, of the appropriate type.
 The appropriate type means that primary care HPSAs are reviewed for primary care sites and mental health HPSAs are reviewed for mental health sites.